niuchuangnn/niuchuangnn.github.io/_projects/noise2im.md

 suppressing not only independent but also correlated noises.
 Theoretically, Noise2Sim is equivalent to supervised denoising under mild conditions.
-On common benchmarks and practical CT datasets, Nosie2Sim recovers intrinsic structures from noisy low-dose and photon-counting CT images, and is competitive to or even better than the supervised learning methods.
+On common benchmarks and practical CT datasets, Nosie2Sim recovers intrinsic structures from noisy low-dose and photon-counting CT images as effectively as or even better than the supervised learning methods.
 Read <a href="https://arxiv.org/abs/2011.03384">Paper</a> for more details.
 </p>